sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 The report looks like this.
 ![Example of the budget]({{site.baseurl}}/img/budget.png) {: .img-thumbnail}

+Timing metrics (like first visual change) uses the median metric of all runs.
+So if you wanna have more stable metrics, increase the number of iterations/runs that you test one URL.

 ### The budget file
 In 8.0 we introduced a new way of configuring budget.
 You can configure default values and specific for a URL.
 In the budget file there are 5 couple of sections: